 Look: if you possess BitCoin and do not want anyone to find out this fact, this article will tell you the main principles of the work of mixing platforms.

-It does not matter if you use a Bitcoin mixer, tumbler or scrambler, since all these terms mean one thing – an online platform which is used for disconnecting the sender’s and the recipient’s addresses within a transaction by means of adding coins to the general pool and mixing them with coins of other users and private reserves of the service.
+It does not matter if you use a Bitcoin mixer, tumbler or scrambler since all these terms mean one thing – an online platform which is used for disconnecting the sender’s and the recipient’s addresses within a transaction by means of adding coins to the general pool and mixing them with coins of other users and private reserves of the service.
 This process is performed with the goal to hide the trace of the cryptocurrency and stay confidential.

 It is a widely known fact that all BitCoin transactions are recorded by the blockchain and can be accessed by everyone without any difficulty.
-The use of simple analysis techniques and tools can help to find out the history of the transactions made from the certain wallet and compare it with other information available on the web to learn the name and even other personal data of the wallet owner.
+The use of simple analysis techniques and tools can help to find out the history of the transactions made from a certain wallet and compare it with other information available on the web to learn the name and even other personal data of the wallet owner.
 If this person has made a purchase using this wallet and provided at least the address to deliver goods ordered, it can serve as a great hint for people who decided to solve this puzzle, let alone many other things considered for this purpose.
 The truth is the following: there is no need to put much effort to trace the movement of BitCoin from one wallet to another one.
 At the same time, if a coin holder is not satisfied with that, there is a possibility to improve the anonymity of cryptocurrency – use services of BitCoin tumblers.

 A cryptocurrency transaction is performed between two or more wallets when a sender or several of them transfer coins to the recipient’s address(es).
 Consequently, there is a direct connection between these wallets and it can be followed via the blockchain.
 However, when this transaction takes place through the mixing service, the last one breaks this link.
 How does it happen?